SMA's 3rd Annual Physicians-in-Training Leadership Conference

-Participate live, on-site in New Orleans, or virtually from the comfort of your home or office!
+Participate live, on-site in Memphis, or virtually from the comfort of your home or office!

-Because of the current public health situation, the PIT Leadership Conference is being planned in a hybrid format: members who prefer to be in physical attendance are invited to join us in New Orleans; but there will also be an option to attend and participate virtually.
+The PIT Conference is being planned in a hybrid format: members who prefer to be in physical attendance are invited to join us in Memphis; but there will also be an option to attend and participate virtually.

 We believe this is the safest approach for the well-being of our audience of healthcare providers and we are excited that a hybrid event makes it possible to broaden learning opportunities and engagement at this time.